Logistics

 Selection of an optimal partner for your outsourced logistics processes

-A thorough market analysis helps to find the ideal partner that supports the strategic goals and can overcome the necessary logistical challenges.
+A thorough market analysis helps to find the ideal partner that both supports the strategic objectives and can overcome the necessary logistical challenges.
 This analysis and selection process requires a systematic approach and evaluation in order to find the best solution from the large selection of providers on the market.
 We create a detailed market screening based on our Rothbaum database as well as a comprehensive specification sheet or bill of quantities, which forms the basis for the tendering process.
 Potential service providers are identified on the basis of defined requirements and evaluation criteria.
 We use a long list and short list to identify suitable favorites.
-These providers are put through their paces in a beauty contest.
+These providers are extensively checked in a beauty contest.

-Important criteria in the provider analysis are costs, quality, flexibility and process and technological expertise.
+Important criteria in the provider analysis are costs, quality, flexibility as well as process and technological expertise.
 Other factors include specific experience in the relevant logistics processes as well as sufficient performance and references.
 Contractual aspects such as service level agreements (SLAs), transparency and long-term partnership potential are also crucial.

 Our service packages:

-- Carrying out a thorough market analysis using the Rothbaum database
+- Create market analysis and provider screening using the Rothbaum database

 Your benefit: